Grants Database

 city: Boston, MA

-To produce and release a two-hour PBS NOVA documentary examining the roots of systemic racism in our medical system along with a social media campaign, screening events, virtual field trip, and classroom-ready assets hosted on PBS Learning Media
+To produce and release a one-hour NOVA documentary about the militarization of space along with a social media campaign and screening events

 • Program Public Understanding